 St. Paul Estate Planning Lawyers

 Divorce is rarely an easy process.
 At Jeffrey P. Scott & Associates, LLC, we understand the emotional uncertainty that often accompanies divorce.
 We will work with you to make updating your estate documents a smooth, cost-effective transition.
-Call us today at (651) 968-1457.
+Call us today our office.

 This website has been prepared by Jeffrey P. Scott & Associates, LLC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.